 We understand how important loved ones are when it comes to cancer.
 However, people with cancer are among the most vulnerable when it comes to COVID-19.
 Knowing this, it is our responsibility to protect our patients and our employees by limiting visitation.

 If you are coming to an appointment:

-- Patients coming in for a clinic appointment may have one visitor, when waiting room space allows.
+- Patients coming in for a clinic appointment may have one visitor (age 18 or older), when waiting room space allows.
 If waiting area space is too full, visitors may be asked to wait in their car until the visit begins.

-- Visitors are currently not permitted in the infusion center or in radiation therapy waiting area because of the very limited space available in these locations.
+- Visitors are not currently permitted in the radiation therapy waiting area because of the limited space available.

 If you are admitted to the hospital and staying overnight:

 - Hospitalized patients may identify up to 4 visitors throughout the hospital stay; only one visitor is permitted at the bedside per day.
 Visiting hours are anytime between 8 a.m. to 8 p.m.

 - All visitors must be at least 18 years old.